 A business poised for takeoff

 Today, several companies have waiting lists of wealthy individuals who want to travel into space as tourists, on anything from sub-orbital flights to trips around the Moon.
-Among these companies are Richard Branson's Virgin Galactic, which plans to fly a larger and modifed version of the pioneering SpaceShipOne, known simply as the Virgin Galactic spaceship, from (among other locations) the planned Southwest Regional Spaceport, and Space Adventures, which hopes to send a pair of tourists on a circumlunar flight as early as 2008.
+Among these companies are Richard Branson's Virgin Galactic, which plans to fly a larger and modifed version of the pioneering SpaceShipOne, known simply as the Virgin Galactic spaceship, from (among other locations) Spaceport America.
 Las Vegas-based Bigelow Aerospace plans to place a modified version of the NASA-designed TransHab inflatable habitat into orbit.

 How many of us want to go?